-Wellcome Trust are the only funder that routinely pay open access costs for books and book chapters.
-If you acknowledge a Wellcome Trust award in your book, please notify email@example.com before accepting any costs relating to open access.
+Wellcome Trust routinely pay open access costs for books and book chapters.
+If you acknowledge a Wellcome Trust award in your book, please notify firstname.lastname@example.org before accepting any costs relating to open access.

 Provide details of the publication (title, authors/editors, publisher, ISBN) and the funders’ reference numbers for any awards you acknowledge.
 Please also provide the open access fee if you know it.
 We will contact the Wellcome Trust on your behalf to check for confirmation that they will cover the cost of open access publication.

 Monographs must be made available from NCBI Bookshelf and Europe PMC within six months of the publisher’s official date of final publication.
 Wellcome has an Open Access Monograph and Book Chapter Deposit Form to be used for inclusion.

 For more information, see the Wellcome Trust open access policy.

 For books published on or after 1 January 2024, UKRI will require the author accepted version or published version to be free to view and download via the publisher site, or a repository, within 12 months of publication.
 A CC BY licence is preferred but other licences may be permitted.

 There will be a two stage process to apply for funding meaning that authors can ask for funds in advance of acceptance.
 Read more here UKRI Open Access for Books Process.
 Authors will need to contact email@example.com to apply for funding.

 Authors can read the UKRI Open Access Policy to check if their long form output is in scope.

 There is also some UKRI guidance for authors.